 - It’s about doing more than putting an auto-reply on your customer service emails and hoping your support agents can handle the number of queries coming in.

 - It’s about working smarter, in order to keep up with demands and expectations from your clients and staying one step ahead of your competitors.

-- And it’s about knowing that automated services need a bit of extra help; a human touch is waiting in the wings for your customers.
+- And it’s about knowing that automation will help - with real humans waiting in the wings for your customers.

 Blending human contact with bots is the way to stay ahead in the growing mobile-first economy.
 This allows automated systems to pick up most of the extra work, allowing humans to step in when things get a little too complicated.

 Response Time: Don’t Leave Them Hanging

 “We’ll get back to you within 24 hours” is simply not enough.
 Even if you have an implementation which can seamlessly transfer a customer between human agents and chatbots, immediate responses are a very real part of the customer experience.
 That means faster answers and faster solutions equal happy customers.

 More smartphones and faster data transfers mean that people expect faster responses.
 24 hours might feel like a month because other businesses will be answering queries in milliseconds.
 Answers need to be available any time, anywhere.
 And you need to be right the first time.
 Combining human and chatbot interactions seamlessly represents the best solution.

 It’s clear a drastic change is happening in the customer service industry.
 Five years from now, companies will rely, at least in part, on a chatbot with smart conversational flows that will likely answer questions on websites and chat apps too.